Skip to main content

 SeasonalFestive

-Sweet braided bread with walnut or cocoa filling.
-Traditional for Easter and Christmas.
-Rich, fluffy, aromatic with rum and vanilla.
+Sweet braided bread filled with walnut or cocoa, baked for Easter and Christmas.
+It is fluffy and rich, scented with rum and vanilla.

 vegetarianContains: GlutenContains: DairyContains: EggsContains: Nuts